The Freedom Dividend, Defined

 How would we pay for the Freedom Dividend?

-A Value-Added Tax (VAT) is a tax on the production of goods or services a business produces.
+A Value Added Tax (VAT) is a tax on the production of goods or services a business produces.
 It is a fair tax and it makes it much harder for large corporations, who are experts at hiding profits and income, to avoid paying their fair share.
 A VAT is nothing new.
-160 out of 193 countries in the world already have a Value-Added Tax or something similar, including all of Europe which has an average VAT of 20 percent.
+160 out of 193 countries in the world already have a Value Added Tax or something similar, including all of Europe which has an average VAT of 20 percent.

-Additionally, we currently spend over one trillion dollars on health care, incarceration, homelessness services and the like.
-We would save $100 – 200+ billion as people would take better care of themselves and avoid the emergency room, jail, and the street and would generally be more functional.
+Additionally, we currently spend over 1 trillion dollars on health care, incarceration, homelessness services and the like.
+We would save $100 – 200+ billion as people would be able to take better care of themselves and avoid the emergency room, jail, and the street and would generally be more functional.
 The Freedom Dividend would pay for itself by helping people avoid our institutions, which is when our costs shoot up.
 Some studies have shown that $1 to a poor parent will result in as much as $7 in cost-savings and economic growth.

-2. A VAT.
-Our economy is now incredibly vast at $19 trillion, up $4 trillion in the last 10 years alone.
-A VAT at half the European level would generate $800 billion in new revenue.
-A VAT will become more and more important as technology improves because you cannot collect income tax from robots or software.
+2. A VAT: Our economy is now incredibly vast at $19 trillion, up $4 trillion in the last 10 years alone.
+A VAT at half the European level would generate $800 billion in new revenue A VAT will become more and more important as technology improves because you cannot collect income tax from robots or software.

-4. Taxes on top earners and pollution.
-By removing the Social Security cap, implementing a financial transactions tax, and ending the favorable tax treatment for capital gains/carried interest, we can decrease financial speculation while also funding the Freedom Dividend.
+4. Taxes on top earners and pollution: By removing the Social Security cap, implementing a financial transactions tax, and ending the favorable tax treatment for capital gains/carried interest, we can decrease financial speculation while also funding the Freedom Dividend.
 We can add to that a carbon fee that will be partially dedicated to funding the Freedom Dividend, making up the remaining balance required to cover the cost of this program.

 What are the benefits of the Freedom Dividend?